microsoft/malmo/README.md

 7. Read the [Blog](http://microsoft.github.io/malmo/blog) for more information.

 If you want to build from source then see the build instructions for your OS: [Windows](doc/build_windows.md), [Linux](doc/build_linux.md), [MacOSX](doc/build_macosx.md).

+See also minimal instructions [Minimal/Ubuntu/GoWrapper](doc/build_ubuntu_minimal_python_and_golang.md) to build from source for Ubuntu with focus on the Python and Go wrappers.

 ----